All GTA Games In Chronological Order

 – How to play the GTA games in chronological order?

-You can start with Grand Theft Auto: London DLC, followed by GTA: Vice City Stories, GTA: Vice City, GTA: San Andreas, Grand Theft Auto, GTA: Liberty City Stories, GTA 2, Grand Theft Auto Advance, GTA 3, GTA 4 and its DLCs, GTA: Chinatown Wars and end with GTA V.
+You can start with Grand Theft Auto: London DLC, followed by GTA: Vice City Stories, GTA: Vice City, GTA: San Andreas, Grand Theft Auto, GTA: Liberty City Stories, GTA 2, Grand Theft Auto Advance, GTA III, GTA IV and its DLCs, GTA: Chinatown Wars and end with GTA V.

 – Which GTA game should I play first?

 To experience the franchise’s history, you should start with GTA 1.
-However, the best starting point for most players is GTA: Vice City, followed by GTA: San Andreas and GTA IV, leading up to GTA V.
+However, the best starting point for most players is GTA III, followed by GTA: Vice City, GTA: San Andreas and GTA IV, leading up to GTA V.